TITLERIVALS

 Skill is a modifier.
 Elite veterans push on a year or two longer; fading ones bow out a little earlier.
 Skill never gates retirement on its own.
 Even a generational talent retires by 40.

-Keep your players' form high through regular training and give them match minutes to maximise growth at the season update.
+Keep your players' form high through regular training and give them match minutes so their growth converts into rating gains when each report lands.

 Related: